BREISAMU/Drone-Delivery-Sim/README.md

     These POIs are represented by red balloons floating above hard-coded locations in the simulation.
 The locations that were hard-coded include the Gopher Pro Shop, the Gopher Bookstore, Subway, Raising Canes, and the Pioneer Dining Hall.

-- **Why is it significantly interesting?**

-    In the real world, deliveries can require multiple intermediate stopping points to pick up all the necessary items for the delivery.
-For example, if a customer ordered a pizza from Domino's but also ordered a taco from Taco Bell, the delivery driver would have to stop by both Domino's and Taco Bell to deliver the order completely.
-In this way, the simulation adds an extra consideration that is widely relevant in real life.

-- **How does it add to existing work?**

-    In order to create the POI entities effectively, we integrated it with the composite factory that the simulation had.
-To model the double delivery behavior, we implemented new functions into the Drone and Package classes and also defined new vectors for holding POI and package information in a decorator to the Drone class.

-- **Which design patterns did you choose to use in your implementation, and why?**

     We used the **decorator pattern** to include the added functionality of double deliveries for drones.
 This allows us to add this extra behavior and possible other similar behaviors to the drone without changing too much of the drone's base code.